Cabin Fever (Lenny Breau album)

 Cabin Fever is an album by Canadian jazz guitarist Lenny Breau that was released in 1997.

 History

 Breau had continual drug problems from the mid-1960s, which he only managed to get under control during the last years of his life.
 At one point, his friend Glen McDonald claims he isolated Breau in a remote cabin to help him straighten out and it was during this time he recorded Breau, resulting in these informal tracks done on solo acoustic guitar.
-This issue, on Randy Bachman's Guitarchives label includes an interview with McDonald discussing the background of the recordings.
-Others close to Breau dispute the location and claim these are recordings made in the home studios of Don Thompson and Gary Binstead in Toronto.
+This issue, on noted Canadian rock musician Randy Bachman's Guitarchives label, includes an interview with McDonald discussing the background of the recordings.
+Others close to Breau dispute the location and claim these are recordings made in the home studios of Don Thompson and Gary Binstead in Toronto, Canada.
 No recording date appears on the issued compact disc, but Breau's biographer places the time of the recording and Breau's stay at McDonald's cabin in the mid-1970s.